sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

 Feature selection is one of the most important aspects of machine learning.
 These features will serve as the foundation of your model; the right features should be chosen with considerable research and rationale for each decision.
 For our example, the data scientist should consult healthcare professionals such as cardiologists and ECG/EKG technicians to determine the features that reliably diagnosis heart disease.

-Unfortunately, by using a pre-aggregated dataset, only features that are present are workable, and additional features can not be added.
-The main contributing factor for my feature decisions were presence of clean data; the dataset is dirty beyond belief.
-A few features that were viable in the Cleveland dataset had missing/invalid values in the Long Beach dataset.
-Nonetheless, I narrowed down the selection to 14 features:
+Unfortunately, by using an already aggregated dataset from a repository, only the data present is useable.
+The main contributing factors for my feature decisions were the following:
+- Presence of clean data, as the dataset is dirty beyond belief.
+For instance, a few features that were viable in the Cleveland dataset had missing/invalid values in the Long Beach dataset.
+- I have basic heart disease risk factor knowledge stemming from my undergraduate studies and working as a Pharmacy Techician, so I know classic indicators such as blood pressure, cholesterol, and family history are important features to include for the model.
+Lifestyle choices also have a major influence on heart health, so I choose several exercise and smoking metrics to incldue in the study.
+- Features should have no presence or small degree of multicollinearily.
+Considering logisitic regression is a generalized linear model (GLM), multicollinearity may result in inconsistent parameter estimates.
+So fitting the training data several times can yield vastly different optimized parameters (weights) each time.
+This can lead to different out of sample error, making the model's predictive power too inconsistent to use.
+- Features should not be redundant.
+The dataset has many instances of continous and discrete measures for features that are the same i.e cigarettes per day (0 - 100 cigarettes) and smoker?
+(1 or 0), resting blood pressure (90 to 200 mm Hg) and hypertension (1 or 0).
+So for these examples, I kept the continous features and left out the redundant binary features.
+Ultimately, I narrowed down the selection to 14 features:

 1. Age (continous)
 2. Sex (binary)